s-lando/VancouVert/README.md

 https://docs.google.com/spreadsheets/d/1RkjUhDA9tHl78bA-W7ypazD28Q2PNoa9xLtgrKDJyUk/edit#gid=0

-## Setup
+## Developer Setup

-1. DEVELOPMENT ENVIRONMENT
+1. Gitflow Workflow Policy
-..a.
-Clone the repo from this link: https://github.com/s-lando/COMP-2800-Team-BBY-09-VancouVert ..b.
+a.
+Clone the repo from this link: https://github.com/s-lando/COMP-2800-Team-BBY-09-VancouVert
+b.
 Checkout to the **dev** branch
-..c.
+c.
 Create a new branch for any new features
-..d.
+d.
 Test and debug that branch before merging it to the **dev** branch.
-..e.
+e.
 On the **dev** branch, developers combine his/her branch for integrated testing.
-..f.
+f.
 At the start of each sprint, developers can pull the latest changes to the **dev** branch, and create a different feature branch.
-..g.
+g.
 The **dev** branch is only merged to the **main** branch after all the app's features are finalized and ready to host/deploy.
 This requires a pull request approval from the repository owner.

 2. List of 3rd party APIs
-..a.
-Twitter - contact **vancouvert@bcit.ca** to request API keys ..b.
-Facebook - currently only an embedded link is used, no API key required ..c.
+a.
+Twitter - contact **vancouvert@bcit.ca** to request API keys
+b.
+Facebook - currently only an embedded link is used, no API key required
+c.
 CanvasJS
 ..* Link: https://canvasjs.com/
 ..* Sign up for a free license.
 CanvasJS will email you a download link.
 Canvasjs is already set up within the repository files, no further installation required.
-..d

 3. CONFIGURATIONS
-..a.
+a.
 Login authentication for test user:
 ..* Email: **madhav@hotmail.com**
 ..* Password: **password**
-..b.
+b.
 Firebase privileges for *VancouVert*:
 ..* To request access to the Firebase database console, contact **vancouvert@bcit.ca**